- Diversity, Equity, and Inclusion

 Deciding on a First Computing Course

-Below, CS 111x refers to one of the 4-credit courses CS 1110 and CS 1112.
+Below, CS 111x refers to one of the 4-credit courses CS 1110 and CS 1112: the two classes take different perspectives, but the basic content, and now the programming language, is the same, and both provide good preparation for further computing-related classes in any discipline. .
 For your information, brief course descriptions appear below.
 There is no need to decide until the semester begins and you can enroll via http://studentcenter.cornell.edu/ during pre-enroll in July (for newly admitted Cornell students) or during add/drop in August.
-Note that CS 1112 has amathematiics pre/co-requisite while CS 1110 does not.
+Note that CS 1112 does have a prerequisite of one semester of calculus, so students without that background should take CS1110.

-2. If you are interested in computer science as a possible major or minor and do not have AP credit for programming, taking CS 111x the first semester is a good idea but is not necessary.
+- If you are interested in computer science as a possible major or minor and do not have AP credit for programming, taking CS 111x the first semester is a good idea but is not necessary.
+The computer science department views either course (CS 1110 and CS 1112) as equally good preparation for the CS major.
+If one doesn't have a preference between a more design-oriented perspective and a perspective more influenced by scientific or engineering applications, and no scheduling constraints apply, then we advise students to simply pick the class with fewer students enrolled at the time.

-3. If you took an AP-level course in high school in Java and received 5 on the Computer Science A exam or perform sufficiently well on the placement exam Cornell offers to entering students during orientation, you will be offered credit for CS 1110.
-You may want to take one of the two transition courses CS 1132 or CS 1133 to learn Python or Matlab, but this is optional.
-We recommend (1) accepting the AP credit and (2) taking CS/ENGRD 2110 (or CS/ENGRD 2112, enrollment is limited and assigned on a first-come first-serve basis) as the first programming course.
-Note that one of CS/ENGRD 2110 or CS/ENGRD 2112 is required for CS, ORIE, and ISST majors, and it is strongly recommended for ECE majors.
-Eventually you may want to take one of the two trasnition courses CS 1132 or CS 1133 to learn Python or Matlab, but this is optional.
+- If you took an AP-level course in high school in Java and received 5 on the Computer Science A exam or perform sufficiently well on the placement exam Cornell offers to entering students during orientation, you will be offered credit for CS 1110.
+Students considering majoring in CS, ORIE, ISST or ECE may want to (1) accept the AP credit and (2) take CS/ENGRD 2110 (or CS/ENGRD 2112, enrollment is limited and assigned on a first-come first-serve basis) as the first programming course.
+(Note that one of CS/ENGRD 2110 or CS/ENGRD 2112 is required for CS, ORIE, and ISST majors, and it is strongly recommended for ECE majors.)
+Eventually, you may want to take one of the two short courses CS 1132 or CS 1133 to learn Python or Matlab, but this is optional.

-5. If you have exceptional prior experience, upper-level courses such as CS 3110 may be appropriate.
-Contact the CS undergrad office at 607-255-0982 or firstname.lastname@example.org for more information and guidance.
+- If you have exceptional prior experience, upper-level courses such as CS 3110 may be appropriate.
+Contact the CS undergrad office at firstname.lastname@example.org for more information and guidance.

 Below is a short description of each course, as well as the current plan of when these courses will be offered..
 Additional information can be found at the course listing page.

-CS/ENGRD 2112 Object-Oriented Design and Data Structures - Honors; offered fall 2014; 4 credits
+CS/ENGRD 2112 Object-Oriented Design and Data Structures - Honors; generally offered fall only; 4 credits